 You can never have enough Milos travel tips!
 In this article, I’ve included ideas and suggestions for Milos, one of the best Greece vacation spots.
 Includes tips on getting around, accommodation, destinations in Milos, and other practical travel info.

-Milos Travel Guide – An introduction to Milos
+Milos Blog – An introduction to Milos

 Milos is one of the Cyclades islands in Greece.
 It is located in the Aegean Sea, to the east of mainland Greece.
 It is close to other famous Greek islands like Mykonos, Santorini and Naxos.

-The rugged island has become famous for its iconic beaches and unreal rocky landscapes.
+The rugged island of Milos has become famous for its iconic beaches and unreal rocky landscapes.
 In addition, it has its fair share of quaint villages, ancient sites and fantastic food.
 The nightlife is relaxed and low-key, and so far Milos has stayed out of the popular cruise ship routes.

 While Milos has tourist infrastructure, it is by no means over-commercialized.
 Overall, it’s an ideal Greek island to have a relaxing holiday by the beach.
 At the same time, there are plenty of options for exploration, especially if you like the outdoors.